metal3-io/baremetal-operator/docs/dev-setup.md

 ## Install the operator-sdk

-Follow the instructions in the Quick Start section of
-<https://github.com/operator-framework/operator-sdk> to check out and
-install the operator-sdk tools.
+Follow the instructions on the [Operator SDK website](https://sdk.operatorframework.io/docs/install-operator-sdk/) to check out and install the operator-sdk tools.

 ## Install openapi-gen